keboola/connection-docs/templates/snowflake-security-checkup/index.md

 within your Snowflake environment.

 ## Key Benefits
-The key benefits that the Snowflake Security Checkup template offers to you are:
+The key benefits that the Snowflake Security Checkup template offers are:

 - **Enhanced Security:** Quickly identify and respond to potential security threats.
 - **Operational Insights:** Gain visibility into unusual activity and operational errors.